Aypac/Arduino-TR-064-SOAP-Library/README.md

   * Re-initialize authorization to have a fresh Nonce
 * Add some more commentary
 * Create a sophisticated debug/verbose mode (and silence the non-debug mode!)
+* Add a keywords.txt , as described here: https://www.arduino.cc/en/Hacking/LibraryTutorial

 ##Example

+* Add a few more nice examples (eg turning on/off wifi, testing connection speed, etc)
-* Add nice GUI/Website to configure/manage the users/LEDs/MACs/known devices
+* WhoIsHomeIndicator: Add nice GUI/Website to configure/manage the users/LEDs/MACs/known devices